CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 For a start, the parameter :math:`q_0` has a direct empirical interpretation: it can just be set to be equal to the bottom decile, or bottom percentile, of observed dwelling sizes.
 Since we do not have access to such data (but only to average dwelling sizes aggregated at the SP level), we just keep the value calibrated in :cite:t:`pfeiffer`, which is plausible enough, to be substituted later with a more robust value: although this approach may seem more rudimentary than the full one, it requires no structural assumptions whatsoever.

-It is different for the :math:`beta` parameter.
+It is different for the :math:`\beta` parameter.
 Its empirical counterpart would be the expenditure share of households on housing (at purchasing power parity).
 However, direct measurement of such quantity in expenditure survey data suffers from numerous biases, as we do not observe annual spending by owner-occupiers (as opposed to renters), and we do not observe variation in local housing prices either (see :cite:t:`review` for more details).
 Then, due to non-homotheticity, this share is expected to vary across income groups.
 Yet, it is the whole point of using a Stone-Geary (as opposed to Cobb-Douglas) specification to micro-found such non-homotheticity with a single elasticity parameter [#heterog]_.

 For all those reasons, we need to leverage some theoretical structure to estimate this parameter.
-However, whereas the Cobb-Douglas specification used for the housing production function has been shown to be empirically robust :cite:p`combes`, it is not the case for Stone-Geary preferences, which should rather be thought of as a first-order approximation for nonhomothetic constant elasticity of substitution (NHCES) preferences or price independent generalized linear (PIGL) preferences [#ces]_ :cite:p:`finlay`.
-Therefore, we think it is more empirically robust to use their benchmark estimate for the :math:`beta` parameter (which also controls for the aforementioned biases).
-Luckily for us, it is almost the same as the value estimated by :cite:t`pfeiffer`.
+However, whereas the Cobb-Douglas specification used for the housing production function has been shown to be empirically robust :cite:p:`combes`, it is not the case for Stone-Geary preferences, which should rather be thought of as a first-order approximation for nonhomothetic constant elasticity of substitution (NHCES) preferences or price independent generalized linear (PIGL) preferences [#ces]_ :cite:p:`finlay`.
+Therefore, we think it is more empirically robust to use their benchmark estimate for the :math:`\beta` parameter (which also controls for the aforementioned biases).
+Luckily for us, it is almost the same as the value estimated by :cite:t:`pfeiffer`.
 We therefore keep that value in the code, and do not contradict previous findings (even though we criticize the method).

 Then, we are simply left with the estimation of the local amenity score :math:`A(x)`, that we are going to detail below.
 A last general comment we want to make is that, even for a well-identified model, it is important to run sensitivity checks on the value of parameters: for internal calibration, this implies checking alternative data processing and sample selection ; for external calibration, this implies scanning through acceptable ranges of values (more on that in the code).
 Running the calibration with data from previous years is also a good robustness check to determine how close our estimates are to long-term equilibrium values we are targeting.